-Money market and mutual funds are valued at the quoted net asset value of shares held by the Plan at year end.
+Money Market and Mutual Funds - Money market and mutual funds are valued at the quoted NAV of shares held by the Plan at year end.

-There have been no changes in the methodologies used at December 31, 2012 and 2011.
+There have been no changes in the methodologies used at December 31, 2013 and 2012.